syucel96/Search-Engine/README.md

 Example:
 2 computer engineering

 !Important:The repository includes 3 sample inputs named docdb1.txt, docdb2.txt and docdb3.txt.
-In order for the program to work, you need to rename the input you want it to take to "docdb.txt".
+In order for the program to work, you need to rename the input file you want it to take to "docdb.txt".